patrikx3/angular-compile/README.md

 The code you just copy into your project is here:
 https://github.com/patrikx3/angular-compile/tree/master/projects/angular-compile/src/lib

+The package on the NPM is the pure TypeScript code.
+Not built using Angular.

 # Use case
 Dynamically compile standard strings to fully functional Angular components.
 Supports imports, exports, and standard context.